 This private company was incorporated in December 1933 and continues today.
 The name came from the directors’ surnames, Cash and Marshall.
-It was previously known as Cashall Button Co. and Cashall Manufacturing Co. at 114 Brunswick Street, Fitzroy, then later at 8 Sydney Street, Collingwood.
-The company was involved in button manufacturing, plastic moulding and casein production.
+It was previously known as Cashall Button Co. and also Cashall Manufacturing Co.
+They were located at 114 Brunswick Street, Fitzroy, then later at 8 Sydney Street, Collingwood.
+The company was involved in button manufacturing, plastic molding and casein production.

 They started out manufacturing things a little larger than buttons, like the charcoal gas producer below.

 Cooper & Cooke ceramics, in Glenhuntly, Melbourne, was set up in 1937 by Albert George Cooper and Thomas Cooke to make porcelain flowers.
 According to this reference https://trove.nla.gov.au/list?id=90404 “During the war years they made insulators, buttons, casseroles and coffee pots for the Army.”
 Afterwards they made jugs, vases, urns and dishes.
 The firm moved to Long Gully in Bendigo in 1976 and closed in 1996.